 Werner, Chhaya M., Susan P. Harrison, Gabrielle Bohlman, Rebecca Serata, and Hugh D. Safford.
 Post-fire regeneration on harsh soils is more resilient to global change.
-In prep.
+Submitted: Global Change Biology

 Michael J. Koontz, Malcolm P. North, Chhaya M. Werner, Stephen E. Fick, and Andrew M. Latimer.
 Local variability of vegetation structure increases forest resilience to wildfire.
-PNAS, submitted.
+Submitted: PNAS.
 Preprint available.

 Werner, Chhaya M., Derek J. N. Young, Hugh Safford, and Truman P. Young.
 Decreased snowpack and warmer temperatures reduce the negative effects of interspecific neighbors on regenerating conifers.
-Oecologia, submitted.
+In revision: Oecologia.

 Young, Derek J. N, Chhaya M. Werner, Kevin R. Welch, Truman P. Young, Hugh D. Safford, and Andrew M. Latimer.
 2019.
 Post-fire forest regeneration shows limited climate tracking and potential for drought-induced type conversion.
 Ecology, online.